mwassen/recipes/src/content/recipes/dan-dan-noodles.md

 ![One serving dan dan noodles](/images/dan-dan-noodles.jpg)

-Very rich noodle soup, perfect after a cold day.
-Adapted from a recipe found in an unsolicited magazine/ad.
+Rich noodle soup, perfect after a cold day.
+Adapted from a recipe found in an unsolicited magazine.

 - 🍳 Cook time: 40 mins
 - 🍽️ Servings: 4